tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 In this section, you have to load the information about cryptocurrencies from the provided `CSV` file and perform some data preprocessing tasks.
 The data was retrieved from  _CryptoCompare_ using this endpoint: `https://min-api.cryptocompare.com/data/all/coinlist`.

+Upload the starter `crypto_clustering.ipynb` notebook to the root folder of Amazon SageMaker Studio, also, upload the `crypto_data.csv` data file to Amazon SageMaker Studio into a folder called `Data`.

+Open the starter Jupyter notebook and select the `Python 3 (Data Science)` kernel and perform the following data preprocessing task.

-Start by loading the data in a Pandas DataFrame named `crypto_df`, and continue with the following data preprocessing tasks.
+1. Load the data into a Pandas DataFrame named `crypto_df`.

-3. Remove all cryptocurrencies that are not on trading.
+2. Remove all cryptocurrencies that are not on trading.

-4. Remove all cryptocurrencies that have not an algorithm defined.
+3. Remove all cryptocurrencies that have not an algorithm defined.

-5. Remove the `IsTrading` column.
+4. Remove the `IsTrading` column.

-6. Remove all cryptocurrencies with at least one null value.
+5. Remove all cryptocurrencies with at least one null value.

-7. Remove all cryptocurrencies without coins mined.
+6. Remove all cryptocurrencies without coins mined.

-9. Store the names of all cryptocurrencies on a DataFramed named `coins_name`, use the `crypto_df.index` as the index for this new DataFrame.
+7. Store the names of all cryptocurrencies on a DataFramed named `coins_name`, use the `crypto_df.index` as the index for this new DataFrame.

-10. Remove the `CoinName` column.
+8. Remove the `CoinName` column.

-11. Create dummies variables for all the text features, store the resulting data on a DataFrame named `X`.
+9. Create dummies variables for all the text features, store the resulting data on a DataFrame named `X`.

-12. Use the [`StandardScaler` from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to standardize all the data of the `X` DataFrame.
+10. Use the [`StandardScaler` from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to standardize all the data of the `X` DataFrame.
 Remember, this is important prior to using PCA and K-Means algorithms.

 #### Reducing Data Dimensions Using PCA